abdelsalamshahlol/warmUp/README.md

  3. letter exactly once in some order.
  4. 1 <= word.length <= 10^4
  5. word[i] is an English lowercase letter.

+## Eighteenth Warm Up

+### Questions

+You are given an input string.
+For each symbol in the string if it's the first character occurence, replace it with a '1', else replace it with the amount of times you've already seen it...

+**But will your code be performant enough?**

+    // Examples:

+    // input   =  "Hello, World!"
+    // result  =  "1112111121311"

+    // input   =  "aaaaaaaaaaaa"
+    // result  =  "123456789101112"